pybox2d/cython-box2d/docs/source/getting_started.md

 ```

 At run-time you can create an instance of your contact filter and register it
-with World.SetContactFilter.
+with World.contact_filter.
 The world will hold a reference to your contact
 filter, so it is unnecessary to keep your own copy.

 ```python